valevo/artificially_correct_challenge/README.md

   - Machine learning algorithms and their underlying datasets, such as the ones used by SABIO, require considerable computational resources and time; especially experimentation with such algorithms on large collections can be hindered by lack of resources
   - As of now, SABIO's data format is rather specific to the NMvW collection and thus requires specific properties to be present.
 We are working in the meantime on more general data specifications in order to fit other collections but this will likely restrict the choice of collection for the hackathon.
-  - Collections are often subject to copyright restrictions or , which might not make it impossible to gain access but difficult and time-consuming.
+  - Collections are often subject to copyright restrictions or not prepared for digital processing which might make it difficult and time-consuming to gain access.
   - SABIO itself is a server-based application; even though it is entirely open-source, actually extending it or creating parallel versions requires server-side programming and resources for hosting.